 Have you been coming home to find the pillows ripped apart?
 The furniture chewed on?
 Have you been walking into the bathroom to feel an awful smell that’ll be hard to clean?
 What on earth happened to your lovingly sweet home?

-If you’re looking to stimulate your dog’s brain, here’s 5 fun dog brain games you can try with your four-legged friend:
+If you’re looking to stimulate your dog’s brain, here are 5 fun dog brain games you can try with your four-legged friend:

 1. Mental stimulation with puppy puzzle games